Last Updated on 22nd January 2023 by peppe8o

 So, let’s open a new Notepad window:

-Go to : File -> Save as
+Go to: File -> Save as

-Select boot partition in left column.
+Select the boot partition in the left column.

 Enable Remote Desktop

-Power the Raspberry PI on, wait a few minutes for first boot, check its IP address in your router and connect to it from Putty (or whatever connection program you are using for ssh) using default ssh port (22).
+Power the Raspberry PI on, wait a few minutes for the first boot, check its IP address in your router and connect to it from Putty (or whatever connection program you are using for ssh) using default ssh port (22).

 Default user: pi